skmin-lab/unixmd/docs/source/install.rst

 Installation
 ==========================

-PyUNIxMD is a Python based program with a little C code for time-consuming electronic propagation parts interfaced via Cython, therefore compilation is needed.
+As PyUNIxMD is a Python based program with a little bit of C code interfaced via Cython to aid time-consuming electronic propagation calculations, compilation is needed.

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^